 The GRP pipes are very competitive nowadays and it is important that the engineers involved in specifying or designing GRP pipes have a clear understanding of their properties and characteristics.

-However, it is also important that the contractors have a clear understanding of GRP properties and characteristics AND that a GRP qualified supervisor is on-site during all the operations.
+However, it is also important that the contractors have a clear understanding of GRP properties and characteristics AND that a GRP-qualified supervisor is on-site during all the operations.

-How the GRP supervisor helps?
+How does the GRP supervisor help?

 The GRP supervisor will help the contractor perform all the activities incorporating the best practices, such as planning and anticipating them, avoiding unnecessary costs.